mwistrand/zepto-jquery-modal/README.md

 First, this is not a plugin.
 I do a lot of development that requires combining objects together, so I need access to the underlying object.
 `$elem.modal().data('modal').methodName` seems inelegant to me, so I chose not to implement this as a plugin.

+## Assumptions
+Any browser that can run Zepto also supports CSS3 transforms, which are used to center modals on the page.
+As a result, CSS can be used to center the modal in just about any browser save IE8.
+However, rather than include extra code to check that transforms are supported and provide a Zepto fallback for `$.fn.outerWidth` and `$.fn.outerHeight`, I assume that jQuery requires manual centering and Zepto can delegate to CSS.

 ## Dependencies
 As much as possible, I separate functionality common across objects into separate functions.
 These functions are methods of the `u$` object, and can be found in the [u$ library](https://github.com/mwistrand/zepto-jquery-utilities).
 Specifically used are the `detach`, `render`, `renderJSON`, and `is$` methods, as well as the `loaderMixin` and `cacheMixin` mixins.